MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 During this practical session, you will learn :

-  * To conduct an analysis of RNAseq raw fastq files.
+  * To conduct an analysis of RNA-seq raw fastq files.
 You will first perform **quality control** of the sequencing file before proceding to the **mapping** of the reads on the reference transcriptome.

   * To perform statistical analysis of the gene expression matrices in order to identify differentialy expressed genes between two conditions